umerarif01/umerarif01/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on my Blockchain Project.
+- 🔭 I’m currently working on my AI Project.

-- 🌱 I’m currently learning **BLOCKCHAIN**
+- 🌱 I’m currently learning **Machine Learning and Artifical Intelligence**

 - 👯 I’m looking to collaborate on **OpenSource Projects**